 We’ve been working with Nomad Travel in the UK for many years, and Dragoman customers are entitled to 10% off all Nomad vaccinations at any Nomad Travel Clinic as well as 20% off kit and equipment purchased at Nomad online or in-store.
 Their website also has comprehensive, up-to-date vaccination and health information.

 All of our trucks have a standard motorist's first aid kit on board for use in emergency situations only.
 The first aid kit is in compliance with UK standards for first aid provision within motor vehicles, and contain supplies to treat road side injuries.
 We do not carry prescription medications, therefore in addition to this we recommend that you purchase your own personal medical kit.

 In the UK we have teamed up with Nomad Travel Stores and Clinics to produce travel medical kits.

 Local health facilities vary greatly in their frequency and quality depending on the region you are travelling in, but if there is a medical emergency during your trip the crew will make it priority for the affected person to be seen by a medical professional as soon as possible (this is one of reasons we always have 2 crew on board our trucks).
 In this situation, the crew can also liaise with the operations team at the Dragoman head office and the affected person’s insurance company to find the best solution for the situation.

-Please note that as of 2014 all medications containing tramadol, codeine, temazepam, morphine, opiates or any containing similar constituent components have been made illegal in Georgia, Azerbaijan, Turkmenistan and Uzbekistan.
+Please note that all medications containing tramadol, codeine, temazepam, morphine, opiates or any containing similar constituent components have been made illegal in Georgia, Azerbaijan, Turkmenistan and Uzbekistan.
 This includes many over-the-counter medicines that are commonly available elsewhere, such as Nurofen!